COMP2150-24s1/level-design-assessment-Yuyang-Su/README.md

 You should conclude by highlighting a specific example of an encounter, or another aspect of your level design, that could be improved through further iterative design.

-## Slides Use Acknowledgement
+## Lecture Slide Use Acknowledgement

+### Tool Used: Lecture Slides

+**Nature of Use** Finding relevant design theory.

-I used the lecture slides for most of my design principles and information.
+**Additional Notes:** I used the lecture slides for my design principles and applied them to the game.